openedx/openedx-events/docs/decisions/0013-new-event-bus-producer-config.rst

        },
    }

+In edx-platform, it will be added to the KEYS_WITH_MERGED_VALUES list to allow partial additions/overrides.

 Consequences
 ************

-* Maintainers can add existing topics to new event_types without having to recreate the whole dictionary
+* As long as the implementing IDA has a concept of KEYS_WITH_MERGED_VALUES (more complex configurations that can be modified via code in settings), maintainers can add existing topics to new event_types without having to recreate the whole dictionary
-* There is no ambiguity about whether an events is enabled or disabled
+* There is no ambiguity about whether an event/topic pair is enabled or disabled